algorithmiaio/dev-center/_pages/platform/algorithm-profile.md

 The top of this tab includes information for working on an algorithm locally, as well as a tracker for the [algorithm checklist]({{site.baseurl}}/algorithm-development/algorithm-basics/algorithm-checklist).

-Here you can also edit your algorithm's settings here, including source code visibility, license, algorithm environment, and other [permissions]({{site.baseurl}}/platform/permissions).
-Also displayed here is the algorithm's language, but note that this property cannot be changed once the algorithm is created.
+Here you can also edit your algorithm's settings, including source code visibility, license, algorithm environment, and other [permissions]({{site.baseurl}}/platform/permissions).
+The algorithm's language is also displayed here, but note that the language can't be changed once the algorithm is created.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/algo_settings.png" alt="Algorithm Settings" class="screenshot">

-At the bottom of this tab is the option to delete the algorithm if it doesn't yet have a public published version.
+At the bottom of this tab is the option to delete the algorithm if it doesn't yet have a publicly published version.

 Use the **Delete Algorithm** button with care; deleted algorithms are gone forever!
 {: .notice-warning }